dadoirie/arrowbench/README.md

 The "addition" field is not necessary!

 ### CREDITS & LICENSE
 This project uses code that is MIT licensed.
 Base of this Project is the fletching table from [AdditionZ](https://github.com/Globox1997/AdditionZ) from [Globox1997](https://github.com/Globox1997).
-If want more additions use AdditionZ instead as Arrow Bench is only a single stripped down functionality of it.
+Check out AdditionZ as Arrow Bench is only a single stripped down functionality of it.

 [Changelog](https://github.com/dadoirie/arrowbench/blob/master/CHANGELOG.md)